What is Over Optimization?

 → An example of what NOT to do (note: the below underlined “hyperlinks” aren’t real):

-(Assume your focus keyword is “sports drink”) — “Sports drinks are becoming more popular every year.
-Some of the best sports drinks are used by professional athletes.
-With the growing variety of sports drink brands, it will be tough to never run out of flavors to try!”
+(Assume your focus keyword is “sports drink”) — “[Insert focus keyword] are becoming more popular every year.
+Some of the best [insert keyword example] are used by professional athletes.
+With the growing variety of [insert keyword] brands, it will be tough to never run out of flavors to try!”

-(focus keyword is still “sports drink”) — “Sports drinks are becoming more popular every year, and some of the best are used by professional athletes.
+(assume the focus keyword is still “sports drink”) — “[Insert focus keyword] are becoming more popular every year, and some of the best are used by professional athletes.
 With the growing variety of sports drink brands, it’ll be tough to never run out of flavors to try!”

 See the difference?